DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p class="pt-6-m" id="scoring_methodology"><strong>9.1.3 Scoring Methodology:</strong></p>

 <ul>
   <li>Score of the forms go from 0 to 100.
+This tile is shown only when <strong>Use AI for Refill and Score</strong> is enabled.
 There are two options for Scoring the forms:</li>
   <ul>
     <li>
       <strong>All the form together (default):</strong> The selected AI model evaluates the form holistically and assigns a single score based on the overall completeness and deal quality.
 Results can vary by model and interpretation, and may sometimes skew optimistic.
 In this mode, section weights are not used.